rajkumar-chauhan/sprint-5/Aleting/README.md

 - **Severity:** High
 - **Threshold:** 75%
 - **Duration:** 10 minutes
-- **Notification Message:** "Memory usage has exceeded 75% for the past 10 minutes on [Database Instance Name]."
+- **Notification Message:** "Memory usage has exceeded 75% for the past 10 minutes on Database Instance ."

 **Actions:**
 - Check for memory leaks or inefficient memory utilization.